 Yesterday’s news that Russia was developing a fleet of inflatable jets to wage psychological war on the West came at the end of a critical week, in which some began to fear all-out war.

-In trying to understand more about her grandfather’s life, Elizabeth begins to uncover a much larger picture of the First World War.
+In trying to understand more about her grandfather’s life, Elizabeth begins to uncover a much larger picture of World War One.
 She is incredibly moved by her visits to war memorials and conversations with other veterans from the war.
 How do we remember it 100 years later?

 World marks 100 years since guns fell silent